 David P. Dean

 Believing that people should be able to participate in the fundamental decisions that shape their lives, David Dean seeks to empower employees through aggressive prosecution of their legal rights to organize and bargain freely.

-David P. Dean has successfully represented labor unions and employees for over twenty-five years in multiple forums.
+David P. Dean has successfully represented labor unions and employees for over thirty years in multiple forums.
 For example, in the Ninth Circuit Court of Appeals in Herrera and SEIU USWW v.
 Command Security Corp., he established the effectiveness under the Railway Labor Act (RLA) of voluntary recognition of unions by employers, building on an earlier en banc win protecting the right of unrepresented RLA workers to strike.
 He has been co-lead counsel in federal antitrust class actions instigated by the Service Employees International Union (SEIU) on behalf of Registered Nurses against hospitals in five cities for wage collusion, winning over $100 million in settlements.
 Mr. Dean is also now advising in support of accountability and organizing efforts by fast food workers in the “Fight for $15” campaign, recently helping to win the first preliminary injunction under the public nuisance doctrine to protect workers from COVID, forcing McDonalds to improve protections at several Chicago-area stores.
 In 2014, the Department of Justice entered a $98 million settlement in a Qui Tam suit Mr. Dean developed and litigated with the SEIU over inappropriate emergency room admissions.
 Among many other victories for unions and individual workers, he previously succeeded on behalf of the United Farm Workers and Farm Labor Organizing Committee enjoining the Department of Labor to raise minimum wage rates annually for over 50,000 migrant farm laborers.

 Mr. Dean also litigates on behalf of nonprofit organizations.
 For example, he successfully enjoined the United States Air Force on behalf of the National Security Archive Fund to create a functioning FOIA system.
 The Air Force was forced to produce critical documents on the history of U.S. nuclear policy and the Archive received one of the largest fee awards ever procured in a FOIA suit.